The digital classroom: an in-depth guide

-- What is a digital classroom
+What is a digital classroom?

 The digital classroom can provide students with the know-how to use their devices and the internet productively.
 It helps them better utilize the tools at their disposal to learn, communicate, and collaborate.

-Though we may think that the digital classroom is only for remote students that are part of virtual academies and online schools, digital classrooms can also be implemented to extend and enhance more traditional, brick-and-mortar learning experiences.
+Though we may think that the digital classroom is only for remote students who are part of virtual academies and online schools, digital classrooms can also be implemented to extend and enhance more traditional, brick-and-mortar learning experiences.

 A digital classroom is a classroom that uses computers and tablets, the internet, and educational software to enhance student learning.
 The digital classroom can be an extension of the physical classroom that provides additional opportunities for collaboration and research.
 The digital classroom can also be a student’s only classroom – virtual classrooms for synchronous instruction and collaboration, VOD for self-paced, anytime learning, and online quizzes and projects for assessment and application.